-Muni market participants will see far fewer bank loans and private placements, which have been increasingly popular in recent years, sources said.
+Muni market participants will see far fewer bank loans and private placements, which have been increasingly popular in recent years, Friedlander and other sources said.
 That will especially hurt smaller, less frequent issuers that place bonds with banks so they don't have to worry about credit issues and attracting the big underwriters, they said.